MarolaSA/data-analyst-marola/University_Canada_West/README.md

 # **Data Quality Control**

-Data Quality performed for the DAP of The City of Vancouver
+Data Quality performed for the DAP of The University Canada West

 ### ***Data Quality Control Description***